schneider-san/Zaibatsu/README.md

 ## Added Features
 Refer to [`project wiki`](https://github.com/schneider-san/Zaibatsu/wiki) on how to use.
 #### Define Target Resource Path
-You can now include a target resource path without including it in phishing url (for instance, `evilginx2` generated urls) using the [`forwardTo`](https://github.com/schneider-san/Zaibatsu/wiki#added-features) config option.
+You can now include a target resource path without including it in phishing url (for instance, `evilginx2` generated urls) using the [`forwardTo`](https://github.com/schneider-san/Zaibatsu/wiki/Extended-Configuration-Format#additions) config option.
 #### - Multi-Target Phishing Campaigns
 You can now target multiple or duplicate domains with multiple instances of modlishka using the same or different Apache vhost and modlishka config files, but listening on different ports.
 Eg. Microsoft office, LinkedIn, Google, Twitter, and Facebook; all in the same server
 #### E-Mail Notification and Report
 **`...
 If the internet wasn't made of gold, where'd I be? ....`**

-This is where Google Forms comes in.
-Unlike modlishka, evilginx, and muraena; you can now receive phished credentials right in your mailbox.
-This counters the problem of losing harvests.
+Unlike modlishka and evilginx, you can now receive phished credentials right in your mailbox.
+This can solve the problem of losing harvests to expired or server "takedown-s".
 To use, setup google forms and configure **`forms notification`** by **[`appsrecord`](https://appsrecord.com)**.
 #### GeoLocation Report
 **`... how can you say to me "who are you?"; "I am the the man who exists in the being before the beign of the man in your eyes"; ...`**